adelhassan6644/case_provider/ios/Pods/GoogleMaps/README.md

 1. Before you can use the Google Maps SDK for iOS, follow these [setup instructions](https://developers.google.com/maps/documentation/ios-sdk/cloud-setup) to set up a project and get an API key.
 You will need to add the API key to your code in order to build your app with the Maps SDK for iOS.

-1. To integrate Google Maps SDK for iOS into your Xcode project using CocoaPods, specify it in your `Podfile`, for softwareCasaProvider:
+1. To integrate Google Maps SDK for iOS into your Xcode project using CocoaPods, specify it in your `Podfile`, for example:

     ```
     source 'https://github.com/CocoaPods/Specs.git'